BrickCraftDream/Shining-Mask-stuff/ble-protocol.md

 - #### Audio data:
   - 1 byte for the counter (it's always `0x0f`, as all 15 following bytes are utilized)
   - 1 byte for the mode (modes are listed below)
   - 14 bytes for the visualization.
-Each nibble of these 14 bytes corresponds to one row of pixels, changing the value of a nibble also changes the size of the pixel row. `0x0` means that that row is off and `0xf` means that that row is 100% full or on.
+Each nibble (one of the two characters of a byte) of these 14 bytes corresponds to one row of pixels, changing the value of a nibble also changes the size of the pixel row. `0x0` means that that row is off and `0xf` means that that row is 100% full or on.

 - #### Modes:
   - 0: vertical bars, color fade from red (middle) over green and blue to purple (left and right sides).
 The following nibbles are off all the time (starting from nibble 0): 2, 5, 8, 11, 14, 17, 20 (problably also 23 and 26, but those are outside of the screen so they are cut off and never visible in this mode)